SocketDotTech/socket-DL/scripts/deploy/DEPLOY.md

 ### Setup overrides

-Each blockchain have separate nuances when sending transaction.
+Each blockchain has separate nuances when sending transaction.
 For example, ethers don't have proper gas estimation for type 2 transactions on polygon.
-Arbitrum have inconsistent gas limits.
-To add any overrides for these properties, add them in overrides onject in `config.ts`.
+Arbitrum has inconsistent gas limits.
+To add any overrides for these properties, add them in overrides object in `config.ts`.

 ### Deploy Socket